jsmartin/nagios-docker/README.md

 #### Docker

 The Docker API can be accessed from a URL.
-On Ubuntu 13.10, the default URL is a socket (`unix://var/run/docker.sock`), however, this requires additional configuration for Nagios because it must act as a priviledged user (using sudo) to access.
+On Ubuntu 13.10, the default URL is a socket (`unix://var/run/docker.sock`).
+This requires additional configuration for Nagios because only a priviledged user can access that file.

-The other alternative is to access the API via a URL, but that must be enabled in `/etc/init/docker.conf`:
+The other alternative is to access the API via a HTTP URL, but that must be enabled in `/etc/init/docker.conf`:

 Make sure you set the `DOCKER_OPTS` value: